adamsorbie/unix_course-2020-02-14/README.md

 ```
 # Shell scripting

-Open a new file in a text editor of you choice, call it
+Open a new file in a text editor of you choice, I would recommend using _nano_ in this case
+but if you are brave you can also try _vi/vim_.
+To open, simply type the name of the text editor
-`count_lines.sh` and add the following text:
+into your shell.
+Add the following text:

 ```
 echo "Number of lines that contain species": wc -l origin_of_species.txt
 ```

-Save the file, make sure the file `origin_of_species.txt` is in the
+Save the file (nano: ctrl-o) as `count_lines.sh`, exit your text editor (nano: ctrl-x) make sure the file `origin_of_species.txt` is in the
 same folder and run the script:

 ```